surfman100/coding-documentation/networking/networking-azure.md

 Need to enable IP forwarding on VM and in OS

 ## Firewall
 IP Groups -> group and manage IP addresses.

+## Azure Network Watcher
+Auto enabled in a region when you create/update a VNET
+No charge
+**Monitoring**
+- Topology
+- Connection Monitor: packet loss, latency, connectivity testing.
+Need to enable this.
+**Network Diagnostic Tools**
+- IP flow, NSG diag, Next hop, Effective security rules, Packet Capture, VPN troubleshoot There is an installable agent